Convergence of the Probabilistic Interpretation of Modulus: Convergence of discrete harmonic functions

 Since $\mathcal{O}$ and the extended $\psi$ are defined by reflection, $\psi(\mathcal{O})$ is contained in the rectangle $[0,1]\times[-m,2m]$, and so

 where $m$ is the continuous modulus of the family of curves from $A$ to $B$ in $\Omega$.
 Thus,

 We will utilize Proposition \ref{modified7.1} to finish the proof, and so we must verify that its hypotheses are satisfied.
-By Lemma \ref{nearbypath}, the path $\gamma_{z_0y}$ from above can be converted into a path $\gamma$ in $G^\bullet_1$ so that
+By Lemma \ref{nearbypath}, the curve $\gamma_{z_0y}$ from above can be converted into a path $\gamma$ in $G^\bullet_1$ so that

 Thus a disc centered at $\frac{1}{2}(z_0+y)$ will contain $\gamma$ if its radius is larger than